-Now onto these Greek Steak Kabobs (Souvlaki) with Whipped Feta Tzatziki Dip!
-While you can put a price on these Greek Steak Kabobs, I can guarantee its way less than eating out, and they taste way better!
-The marinated steak is melt-in-your-mouth tender and wonderfully smoky, juicy and just plain delicious.
-These Greek Steak Kabobs can also be very quick to assemble IF you get some helping hands to skewer.
-We made kabobs in Cabo, and with everyone skewering at once, our kabobs were assembled in minutes. also priceless.
+The marinated steak is melt-in-your-mouth tender, wonderfully smoky, juicy and just plain delicious.
+This Souvlaki can also be very quick to assemble IF you get some helping hands to skewer.
+We made kabobs in Cabo, and with everyone skewering at once, our kabobs were assembled in minutes!

 If you aren’t familiar with Greek Steak Kabobs (Souvlaki), Souvlaki is one of the most popular street foods in Greece that dates way back to 200BC.
 It consists of small pieces of meat and sometimes vegetables grilled on a skewer served with cooling tzatziki sauce, so basically our modern day kabob, or kebab or shish kabob or skewer.
 By whatever name, we have the Greeks to thank for this epic smoky, bite size deliciousness.